Area: 8,074 ha

-Two nationally threatened fish – the red-finned blue-eye and Edgbaston goby – eleven types of snail, one small crustacean, one flatworm, one spider and a species of dragonfly reside exclusively in the spring-fed pools at Edgbaston.
+Two nationally threatened fish – the Red-finned Blue-eye and Edgbaston Goby – 11 types of snail, a small crustacean, a flatworm, a spider and a species of dragonfly reside exclusively in the spring-fed pools at Edgbaston.

 The reserve’s flora is also exceptional.
-Recent surveys revealed three previously unknown plant species on the property, making Edgbaston home to 15 newly discovered plants, many yet to be named.
+Surveys have revealed that Edgbaston is home to 15 newly discovered plants, many yet to be named.

-Spanning the Mitchell Grass Plains and Desert Uplands, Edgbaston protects 27 regional ecosystems, two listed as endangered and six as ‘of concern’.
+Given its small size, Edgbaston is surprisingly diverse, spanning the Mitchell Grass Plains and Desert Uplands, Edgbaston protects 27 regional ecosystems, including two listed as 'endangered' and six as ‘of concern’.

 All this has been protected thanks to the generosity of our supporters.